moule-group/DCS-Flow/README.md

 The following example shows the primary workflow using dftb+ as the calculator on NERSC.

-First, there is no need of installation of the DCS-Flow package and its dependencies.
+First, there is no need to install the DCS-Flow package and its dependencies.
 Just access the super computer via the terminal, and load the CNSS module using the following commands:

 ``` python
 module use /global/common/software/m2734/cnss/modulefiles